Types of Homeowners' Insurance Policies

-The HO-8 (aka Modified Coverage Form) policy is for older homes that have a replacement cost that is much higher than its market value.
+The HO-8 (aka Modified Coverage Form) policy is for older homes with a replacement cost much higher than its market value.
 To prevent moral hazard, insurers will not insure a home for more than what it is worth.
 The HO-8 policy solves this problem by paying what it would cost to repair or replace damaged property, using common construction materials and methods.
 HO-8 provides functional replacement, which is cheaper.
 For instance, plaster walls may be replaced with drywall and hardwood floors could be replaced with plywood.
 Theft coverage is restricted to $1,000 per occurrence from the main residence only.

 The HO-6 (aka Unit-Owners Form) is a modified HO-2 policy specifically designed for owners of condominiums or cooperatives.
 A condominium or cooperative consists of 2 components for insurance purposes — the building and common areas, and property specific to each unit owner.
 Thus, this named-perils policy covers certain semi-permanent structures, such as carpeting, wallpaper, built-in appliances, and kitchen cabinets, but it does not cover the structure itself or common areas, since this should be covered by insurance purchased by the condominium association or the cooperative.
 The policy does provide payment of up to $1,000 for a loss assessment charge by the condominium association or cooperative that is not covered by the insurance on the realty.